 The Analogy

 A Perpetual series works like a reconstituting equity index.
 The S&P 500 does not hold the same 500 companies forever – its index committee periodically adds and removes constituents as the market evolves.
 An ETF tracking the S&P 500 rebalances its holdings to match the new composition.
 The index level remains continuous across those reconstitutions; the rebalancing trades are absorbed in the fund’s tracking difference.
-A Perpetual Belief Index series follows the same convention:- New constituent markets are added through a formal, admin-initiated reconstitution event.
+A Perpetual Belief Index series follows the same convention:- New constituent markets are added through a formal reconstitution event initiated by Belief Systems.

-- The fund trades on the Polymarket CLOB to align its custody holdings with the new target composition.
+- The fund trades on the prediction market exchange to align its custody holdings with the new target composition.

 - The reported index level is continuous across the event – no visible step in the chart.